NecronByte/NecronByte/README.md

 > “The code must flow.
 The system must serve.”
 > I believe in **self-hosted, transparent and keyboard-first tools**, not black boxes or SaaS monocultures.
-> Whether it's writing a shell script, crafting a pixel art identity, or automating a homelab — the principle is the same:
+> Whether it's writing a shell script or automating a homelab — the principle is the same:
 > _Own your tools.
 Or be owned by them._

 ---